 As a downtowner, Dekalb Market holds a special place in my heart.

-Dekalb Market is most famous for their Taste of Katz’s, which is the only satellite location of the original Katz’s Delicatessen on Houston (pronounced House-ton) Street on the Lower East Side.
-Visit Katz’s in Dekalb to get a taste of some of the world’s most famous pastrami.
+Dekalb Market is most famous for their Taste of Katz’s, which is the only satellite location of the original Katz’s Delicatessen on Houston Street on the Lower East Side.
+Visit Katz’s in Dekalb to get a taste of some of the world’s most famous pastrami and most iconic places to eat in New York!

 In addition to the amazing food, Dekalb Market has awesome bars and live music!
-Perfect for a night out with a group of friends since everyone can choose from different vendors.
+Perfect for a night out with a group of friends since everyone can choose from different vendors and head to the beautiful Sixpoint Brewery bar here for drinks, one of the best breweries in Brooklyn!

-While you’re visiting the Alamo Drafthouse, check out The House of Wax.
-This spot definitely considered one of the hidden gems of Downtown Brooklyn, New York.
+While you’re visiting the Alamo Drafthouse, check out The House of Wax, a macabre bar that’s truly unique.
+This spot definitely considered one of the hidden gems of Downtown Brooklyn.

-The House of Wax is what is sounds like, a place where you can see a rare wax collection that was called Castan’s Panopticum from Berlin.
-Now, this interesting was a collection that features the anatomy of the body resides right here in Brooklyn!
+The House of Wax is what is sounds like, a place where you can see a rare wax collection that was called Castan’s Panopticum from the turn of the century in Berlin.
+The collection is grotesque to say the least, almost all of it are anatomical wax figures, many of which are quite shocking.

 But wait, there’s more.

 The House of Wax is also a cocktail bar!
 They also have an extensive draft menu.
 It has a dark and intimate ambiance.
-It’s the perfect spot to grab a drink with your date.
+It’s the perfect spot to grab a drink before or after catching a flick (or you can just visit without seeing a movie too).

 And plan your pre or post-event by checking out the best places to eat near Barclays Center just a short walk away!
 There are so many incredible food options, so take a local’s recommendation from our guide.